dillondesilva/dillondesilva/README.md

 <h1 align="center">🚀 Hi!
 I am Dillon de Silva 🚀</h1>
 <h3 align="center">Machine Learning | Biomedical Engineering | Software Development</h3>

+## 🥳 About me
+I’m currently a student at The University of Sydney, studying a double degree in Biomedical Engineering and Computer Science.
+My main interests are machine learning, bionics and neural engineering.
+Broadly, I enjoy working on versatile projects that have a positive impact on people’s lives.

+Following my high school graduation, I began working professionally as an engineer alongside my university degree commitments.
+For a more detailed overview of my career and experiences, please visit my resume.

+Recently, I have founded an organisation called Neurospike.
+Our mission is to develop awesome software tools for neural computation.

+In my spare time, I enjoy spending time with my family and friends, sim-racing and video games.
 ## 🔭 What I’m currently working on
 - **Neurospike**: A simulation tool that allows for users to explore neuronal dynamics through basic computational neuron models